 REDUCING BREAST CANCER RISK

 Although screening mammography does not reduce the risk of developing breast cancer, screening significantly decreases the risk of dying from breast cancer.
-(See "Patient information: Breast cancer screening (Beyond the Basics)".)
+(See "Patient education: Breast cancer screening (Beyond the Basics)".)

 Lifestyle changes — A number of lifestyle changes may reduce breast cancer risk:

-- Avoidance or limited duration of use of postmenopausal hormone therapy
+●Avoidance or limited duration of use of menopausal hormone therapy.

-Although breast cancer risk assessment tools are available, their accuracy for individual women is only modest, partly because not all important risks have been identified and partly because accurate risk stratification requires strong risk factors and most risk factors for breast cancer are relatively weak and common in the population.
-(See "Patient information: Breast cancer screening (Beyond the Basics)".)
+Although breast cancer risk assessment tools are available, their accuracy for individual women is only modest, partly because not all important risks have been identified and partly because accurate risk stratification requires strong risk factors, and most risk factors for breast cancer are relatively weak and common in the population.
+(See "Patient education: Breast cancer screening (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.